KCCPMG/editable-content/packages/editable-content/README.md

-# EditableContent
+# editable-content

-EditableContent is a collection of components and context to give developers the ability to create limited rich-text editors, including React components to wrap text.
+editable-content is a collection of components and context to give developers the ability to create limited rich-text editors, including React components to wrap text.
 At a high level, there are four basic components:

 - An `EditableContentContextProvider`, which must be an ancestor to the other components.
 - An `EditableContent` component in which a user can write, delete, and edit text